There are lots of bad ways to install qmail, but rather fewer good ways.

 Figure 1 shows the relationships between the various processes involved in the early stages of processing.

 In the figure, the process in each column was spawned by the process in the previous column, reading left-to-right.
-That is, the start/stop script (as described in section 5.2) begets pido which begets tcpserver, which sits around waiting for new network connections, and on a per-connection basis begets a copy of stunnel, which decodes the inbound SSL traffic (and encodes the outbound SSL traffic) and begets the smtp daemon.
+That is, the start/stop script (as described in section 6.2) begets pido which begets tcpserver, which sits around waiting for new network connections, and on a per-connection basis begets a copy of stunnel, which decodes the inbound SSL traffic (and encodes the outbound SSL traffic) and begets the server daemon.

 Later stages in the processing are described in figure 2.

-The relationships in this figure are set up as specified in the start/stop script (section 5.2) and in the stunnel configuration files (section 5.5).
+The relationships in this figure are set up as specified in the start/stop script (section 6.2) and in the stunnel configuration files (section 6.6).

-There is yet another daemon, namely the qmail-send daemon, which needs neither stunnel nor tcpserver, since it reads from local files, not from the network.
+The start/stop script starts yet another daemon, namely the qmail-send daemon, which needs neither stunnel nor tcpserver, since it reads from local files, not from the network.

 This may seem like a lot of processes, but this is the classic Unix style of doing things, and it turns out to be quite robust and efficient.
 This style contrasts markedly with the microsoft style, which is to integrate all functionality into a single huge program.

 You will need a script for starting and stopping the daemons.
 The script is called automatically when the system boots up and when it shuts down (or changes from one runlevel to another).
+On Debian, this involves /etc/rc?.d and /etc/init.d/; other distributions may differ in details.

 You will also find that when you are debugging, you frequently call the start/script by hand.